Nakkwan/Nakkwan.github.io/docs/technical/technical.md

 permalink: /docs/technical
 ---

-# Etc
+# Technical
 {: .no_toc}
-Resolution of problems and error situations and other
+Experiential knowledge and technology learned during the research and development process

 1. TOC
 {:toc}